CRYSTAL CAVE INFORMATION

 WHAT YOU MUST KNOW BEFORE YOU VISIT

 1. Crystal Cave is open mid-May through November.
 You must have tickets BEFORE arriving at the Cave.
 For all tours but the Adventure Tour, you must purchase your tickets at the Foothills Visitor Center or Giant Forest Museum.

-2. Tours are often full on the weekends and daily in July and August.
+2. Tours are often full on the weekends and during special tours.
+July and August are exceptionally busy.
 Purchasing tickets by 9:00am is advised.

 3. You must purchase your tickets at the Foothills Visitor Center or Giant Forest Musuem before driving down to the cave parking lot.
 Tickets are not sold at the cave.
 No phone or internet ticket purchases are available.

 4. You must allow 1½ hours of travel time from either visitor center where you purchase your ticket and the cave tour itself for travel time.

 5. The hike from the parking lot to the cave entrance is a strenuous ½ mile hike.
 The cave is not wheelchair or stroller accessible.

 6. Temperature in the cave is approximately 50 degrees.
 Sweaters or light jackets are recommended.

 7. Personal photography is permitted, but tripods are not allowed.
 There is no flash photography allowed in the cave, including lights from video cameras.
 If you are interested in commercial filming in Crystal Cave, please call 559.565.3131 for a commercial filming permit.

 8. No baby backpacks or walking sticks are allowed inside the cave.
 Single canes, used for mobility, are allowed.